Building to Understand: Examining Teens' Technical and Socio-Ethical Pieces of Understandings in the Construction of Small Generative Language Models: Findings

 \subsection{Technical Understandings In-pieces}

-During the workshop, teens exhibited several technical pieces (T) of understanding.
-While some of these were explicitly discussed in workshop activities (e.g., the artificial neuron simulation), participants expressed these pieces of understanding beyond such activities, using them to explain the functionality of the LMs they constructed.
+During the workshop, teens exhibited several technical pieces (T) of understandings.
+While some of these were explicitly discussed in workshop activities (e.g., the artificial neuron simulation), participants expressed these pieces of understandings beyond such activities, using them to explain the functionality of the LMs they constructed.
 These included pieces about training data, neural networks, and how LMs generate outputs.